 - Panel discussion "Regulatory Technology – Today’s Challenges and Opportunities for a Stable Future" with: PJ Di Giammarino, JWG, London; Francis Gross, European Central Bank, Frankfurt; The Honorable Allan I. Mendelowitz, ACTUS Financial Research Foundation, Washington; Moderation: Prof. Dr. Wolfgang Breymann, ZHAW

 Special session "Ethical Questions in Artificial Intelligence"

-In September 2017 and 2018, we have had around 200 participants, both from Academia and Industry.
-The latest instalment of the COST conference also saw a large number of international guests and speakers, travelling to Switzerland from destinations such as the UK, Germany, the United States and Bulgaria.
+In 2017, 2018, and 2019, we have had around 200 participants, both from Academia and Industry.
+The latest instalment of the AI conference also saw a large number of international guests and speakers, travelling to Switzerland from destinations such as the UK, Germany, the United States and Bulgaria.

 The largest proportion of participants will come from the industry complemented by a significant number of academic researchers.
 This mirrors our unique approach of connecting the academic world to their respective fields of application, putting new exciting concepts to work in industrial frameworks, where they can open up new opportunities.

 - Keynote: 13:10-13:40